 Scaffold student learning

 Help students start small: ask them to choose just one artifact (such as an essay) and have them reflect on the challenges they had to address as they wrote their essay.
-Or, have the students select two assignments from different courses, and have them reflect on how each of those assignments helps them to better understand the other assignment.
+Or, have the students select two assignments from different courses, and have them reflect on how each of those assignments helped them to better understand the other assignment.

 Walk the talk